 Breaches of the human rights and labour rights of tea workers – the majority of whom are women – have been reported for many decades.
 Issues such as low pay, poor living conditions and sexual abuse frequently hit the headlines.
 Over the almost 200 years of the global tea trade’s history, many organisations and companies have attempted to address problems such as poverty, poor housing, sanitation and healthcare.
 This has resulted in many local improvements.

 Some business enterprises are also beginning to conduct human rights impact assessments in parts of their tea supply chain, as recommended in the UNGPs.
 However, as the recent HRIA of Lidl GB’s Kenyan tea supply chain found; “Most impacts result from market dynamics and the way that suppliers and producers within Lidl’s supply chain operate, as opposed to resulting solely from Lidl’s direct activities.”
 The same is likely to apply to any individual company.
+Other impacts may be the result of sector-wide practices, cultural noms, economic pressures etc.

 To really tackle the underlying problems, we need to examine those market dynamics and other sector-wide factors that are driving human rights breaches for tea workers and farmers.
 And that is exactly what THIRST is now doing.